LizardByte/Sunshine/docs/source/about/usage.rst

             systemctl --user enable sunshine

 #.
 Additional Setup for KMS
-      ..
-Note:: ``cap_sys_admin`` may as well be root, except you don't need to be root to run it.
+      .. note:: ``cap_sys_admin`` may as well be root, except you don't need to be root to run it.
 It is necessary to allow Sunshine to use KMS.

       **Enable**